Defense Department Shakes ‘No Easy Day’ Records Request

 The author and publisher denied those claims.
 But in August 2016, Bissonnette reached a financial settlement with the Justice Department in which he agreed to forfeit all proceeds from the book and apologized for failing to submit the book for review by authorities before it was published.

-As that dispute was raging, the James Madison Project filed a Freedom on Information Act request seeking documents mentioning the book; outlining the extent that Bissonnette was bound by non-disclosure agreements; the extent to which information disclosed in the boo remains properly classified; and any legal analysis of the viability of taking legal action against the author and his publisher.
+As that dispute was raging, the James Madison Project filed a Freedom on Information Act request seeking documents mentioning the book; outlining the extent that Bissonnette was bound by non-disclosure agreements; the extent to which information disclosed in the book remains properly classified; and any legal analysis of the viability of taking legal action against the author and his publisher.

 On Wednesday, U.S. District Judge Rosemary Collyer granted the Defense Department’s motion for summary judgment, ruling it performed an adequate search for records responsive to the organization’s FOIA request, and it had properly withheld the records under two exemptions to the Act.